gianlucabertani/MAChineLearning/README.md

 There are 2 kinds of tokenizer:

 - The **simple tokenizer** splits the text by white spaces and new lines.
-- The **linguistic tagger** uses the iOS/OS X integrated linguistic tagger, which provides more in-depth knowledge on each token found.
+- The **linguistic tagger** uses the iOS/macOS integrated linguistic tagger, which provides more in-depth knowledge on each token found.

 The latter is of course better, but it is also much slower.